Are you thinking about buying a home in San Diego in 2025? If so, you…

 Did you know that housing market conditions can differ from one ZIP Code to the next?
 It’s true.

 For instance, here in the San Francisco Bay Area, the median home price for one county can be several hundred thousand dollars lower than the median price in another county.
-Supply and demand can also differ from one city or community to the next.
+Supply and demand can also differ from one city to the next.

-You might have an easier time finding a suitable home that falls within your budget if you expand your search zone to the widest possible area.
-A broader search will give you more properties to choose from, thereby increasing your chance for success.
+You might have an easier time finding a home that falls within your budget if you expand your search zone to the widest possible area.
+A broader search will give you more properties to choose from, increasing your chance for success.

 6. Validate the seller’s asking price.

 One of the best ways to validate the asking price is to look at similar homes that have sold in the same area over the past two or three months.
-This is what real estate agents refer to as comparable sales, or comps.
+You can find this information on property listing websites, and by leveraging your agent’s knowledge.

 7. Make an offer based on the above research.

-Related: Getting your offer accepted
+Related: Tips for getting your offer accepted

 8. Consider adding contingencies to your offer.